 Like residential service, there are two ways you can block your cell number from being sent to another party.
-The first and more permanent solution is to request a line block from your cell carrier.
+The first solution is to request aline blockfrom your cell carrier.
 This feature is offered by most carriers, sometimes for a monthly fee.
-If you then need to display your phone number for a specific call, you dial *82 and then the phone number.
+If you need to display your phone number for a specific call, you dial *82and then the phone number.

-A big problem people face is getting unwanted calls.
-We can attest to how distracting calls can be during work hours.
-You're in the middle of the project and someone calls you trying to sell a service.
+This solution is designed to cut down on unsolicited calls from telemarketers.
 One option US residents have is to register your personal cell phone number in the National Do Not Call Registry.
-Your registration is good for five years and should take effect 31 days after you register.
+Your registration is valid for five years and should take effect 31 days after you register.
 To verify your number is in the Do Not Call Registry, dial 1-888-382-1222.

 - Political organizations